alphagov/whitehall/docs/configurable_document_types.md

 NB: The `title` and `summary` attributes for standard editions are not stored in the block content, but rather as first-class attributes on the edition model itself.

-Content blocks are instantiated via the [content block factory](../app/models/configurable_content_blocks/factory.rb) at the point of rendering the form or generating the Publishing API payload.
-The factory uses a unique block identifier to determine which block class to instantiate.

 Each content block implements the following methods:
-- `to_partial_path`: Returns the path to the view that renders the form control for the property.
+- `template_name`: The name of the template for rendering the block.
+The template must be in the `admin/configurable_content_blocks` directory.

 ### Block rendering

-Each `form` in the configuration is rendered as an object block.
-When we render the [form](../app/views/admin/standard_editions/_form.html.erb) for a standard edition, we initialise a `DefaultOject` block.
+Each `form` in the configuration is rendered as a default object block.
+When we render the [form](../app/views/admin/standard_editions/_form.html.erb) for a standard edition, we initialise a `DefaultObject` block.
 The `schema` passed to the render method only selects the `documents` form from the configuration.
 This selection is not yet schema driven, but hardcoded in the standard edition view.
 For example, we also render images by hardcoding the `form` selection in the [images component](../app/components/admin/edition_images/uploaded_images_component.html.erb), which then renders the "Images" tab.

-When the default object block's [view](../app/views/admin/configurable_content_blocks/_default_object.html.erb) gets rendered at the view specified in the `DefaultObject`'s block `to_partial_path`, we loop through the corresponding form's `fields` and initialise and render blocks matching the specified schemas.
+When the default object block's [view](../app/views/admin/configurable_content_blocks/_default_object.html.erb) gets rendered, we loop through the corresponding form's `fields` and initialise and render blocks matching the specified schemas.
 The blocks will render in the order they are defined in the `fields` hash.

 The default object block is a recursive block type, as it can contain other **object** blocks within its properties.
 This allows us to build arbitrarily deep trees of content blocks, as defined in the `forms` hash.
 The following is an example of a configuration that would display two tabs for a standard edition.
 The first tab also contains nested fields.